 Every, everyone, everything – I had a ton of these.
 It’s kind of appropriate for YA, since teens are prone to black and white, all or nothing thinking, but overuse can sound vague or melodramatic.
 Take “Everything sucks.”
 Does EVERYTHING suck?
 What is everything?

 You know best which verbal tics you have, so search for and eliminate those too.

-For me, I knew I'd inserted a lot of mouth/lip gestures, from chewing lips to gasping breaths to the super-boring smile.
+For example, I inserted a lot of mouth/lip gestures, from chewing lips to gasping breaths to the super-boring smile.
 Other writers lean heavy on the eyebrows.
 Their characters are always raising eyebrows, waggling eyebrows, cocking eyebrows, and so on.

-Sometimes it's a simple matter of substituting grin or beam for smile; other times, you might want to focus on another sense or another part of the body.
+Sometimes it’s a simple matter of substituting a word with a similar meaning.
+Other times, you might want to focus on another sense or another part of the body.

-Instead of chewing a lip to show indecisiveness, you could have the character fidget, glance at their shoes, or say something (dialogue's a great way to get around those repetitive gestures).
+Instead of chewing a lip to show indecisiveness, you could have the character fidget, glance at their shoes, or say something.
+Dialogue is a great way to get around repetitive gestures.